Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Introduction

 \section{Introduction}

-Large cloud providers spend billions of dollars to provision and operate planet-scale wide-area networks (WANs) that interconnect geo-distributed cloud datacenters.
-Cloud WANs are critical to the business of cloud providers since they enable low latency and high throughput applications in the cloud.
-Over the last decade, cloud providers have deployed SDN-based centralized network traffic engineering (TE) systems to effectively utilize cloud WANs~\cite{b4, swan, b4after, blastshield}.
+Large cloud providers invest billions of dollars to provision and operate planet-scale wide-area networks (WANs) that interconnect geo-distributed cloud datacenters.
+Cloud WANs play a vital role in the operations of cloud providers as they enable low-latency and high-throughput applications in the cloud.
+Over the last decade, cloud providers have implemented centralized network traffic engineering (TE) systems based on SDN (software-defined networking) to efficiently utilize their cloud WANs~\cite{b4, swan, b4after, blastshield}.

-TE systems allocate demands between datacenters to achieve high link utilization~\cite{swan, b4}, fairness across network flows~\cite{swan} and resilience to link failures~\cite{ffc, teavar} in WANs.
-Traditionally, cloud TE systems formulate the traffic allocation problem as optimization with the objective of achieving a desirable network property (\eg minimum latency, maximum throughput).
-The software-defined TE controller periodically gathers network state, solves the optimal traffic allocation problem, and translates the high-level traffic allocations into router configurations (Figure~\ref{fig:te_workflow}).
+TE systems allocate demands between datacenters to achieve high link utilization~\cite{swan, b4}, fairness among network flows~\cite{swan}, and resilience to link failures in WANs~\cite{ffc, teavar}.
+Traditionally, cloud WAN TE systems have approached traffic allocation as an optimization problem, with the objective of achieving a desired network property (\eg minimum latency, maximum throughput).
+To this end, they implement a software-defined TE controller as illustrated in Figure~\ref{fig:te_workflow}.
+The TE controller periodically (e.g., every five minutes) receives traffic demands to allocate gauged by a bandwidth broker, solves the TE optimization problem, and translates the traffic allocations into router configurations to deploy through SDN.

-After a decade of operation, production WAN TE systems are facing two major challenges today.
-First, the deployment of new edge sites and datacenters has increased the size of cloud WANs by a magnitude~\cite{swan}.
-Larger cloud WAN topologies increase the time to compute optimal traffic allocations, thereby lengthening the TE control loop~\cite{ncflow}.
-Longer TE control loops delay the SDN controller's reaction to changes in network state such as topology and demand matrices.
-We quantify the effect of TE computation delays using traffic matrices and the network topology of a large commercial cloud provider in Figure~\ref{fig:long_loop_issues}: The left panel shows that stale traffic allocations from the previous TE run can over-subscribe nearly 40\% of links in the network; the right panel shows that the fraction of satisfied demand decreases with the duration for which obsolete routes remain active in the network.